 Let’s try to understand this with the help of an example.
 Consider a business as a bucket.
 Consumers flow in and fill the bucket up.
 A successful business will have a full bucket of customers (and profits).
 If there is a hole in the bucket, consumers who flowed into will start coming out from the hole.

-Losing customers is known as “Churn,” and it can have a huge impact on business growth.
+Losing customers is known as 'Customer Churn', and it can have a huge impact on business growth.
 It’s a lot more expensive to get new consumers than continue to sell to the existing ones.

 2. Support During Corporate Crisis

 For example, it was rumored that McDonald’s products contained spider webs.
-In such scenarios, loyal consumers tend to ignore rumors and continue to patronize their products despite attempts to boycott them.
+But their loyal consumers ignored all the rumors and continued to patronize their products despite attempts to boycott them.

 3. Growth in Sales Revenue